awbla/awbla-student-workflow/content/2-photography.md

             - V2-Level 3
 - Open the Desktop folder that includes the photos
 - Review the photos, using the start and stop Levels cards to identify the different views and levels
-- Open the *Crabtree Blanks Folder* on the Desktop
+- Open the *Crabtree Photogrammetry Blanks* folder on the Desktop
 - Move any test shots or errors/whoops/mistakes shots into the *Test Shots-Errors* folder in the *Crabtree Blanks Folder* on the Desktop
-- Copy the remaining photos, including the Start and Stop shots, into their appropriate folders within the *Crabtree Blanks Folder*
+- Copy the remaining photos, including the Start and Stop shots, into their appropriate folders within the *Crabtree Photogrammetry Blanks* folder
    - Copy the RAW photos (.cr2 file format) into the appropriate View and Level subfolders within the RAW parent folder
    - Copy the JPEG photos (.jpeg file format) into the appropriate View and Level subfolders within the Processed-JPEG parent folderinto their appropriate View and Level folders
 - Each of the sub-folders, like Processed-JPEG > View 1 > V1-Level 1, will have at least 26 files total